 Social engineering is the manipulation or taking advantage of human qualities to serve the purpose of a malicious actor.
-In the context of cybersecurity, it is the term used to describe the broad range of malicious activities that use psychological manipulation to trick users into making security mistakes, usually by preying on human emotions.
+The term describes the broad range of malicious activities that use psychological manipulation to trick users into making security mistakes.
+Most often, hackers prey on human emotions.
 The most commonly targeted psychological traits include carelessness, curiosity, fear, desire and ignorance.
-Generally attacks like these occur when users believe they are downloading or accessing a legitimate service, when in fact they are being tricked into installing malware onto their device or disclosing sensitive information that can lead to further attacks.
+Generally, attacks like these occur when users believe they are downloading or accessing a legitimate service.
+In fact, hackers are actually tricking users into installing malware onto their device or disclosing sensitive information.

-What makes social engineering especially dangerous is the fact that it relies on human error rather than vulnerabilities in software or device operating systems.
+What makes social engineering especially dangerous is the fact that it relies on human error rather than vulnerabilities in software.
 Mistakes and lapses of judgement made by users are much less predictable and harder to prevent than software-based intrusions and therefore can present some of the biggest risks to organizational security.
 According to InfoSecurity magazine, the FBI recorded 40,203 cases of social engineering attacks around the world between 2013 and 2016, resulting in total exposed losses of over $5 billion.
 So let’s have a look at some examples of how malicious mobile apps use social engineering techniques.

 Abusing accessibility features

-One of the most sophisticated forms of social engineering in recent years is the ‘clickjacking’ of device accessibility features.
-Accessibility Services are features incorporated into Android to make devices running the mobile OS easier to use for people with disabilities.
-For example, modified APIs for writing apps for people with limited abilities to use a smartphone, like blind users or those with limited hand movements.
-Unfortunately however, these features can also be abused by attackers.
-Ordinarily data from within mobile apps is protected by sandboxing, a system which prevents one app from accessing the content of another but by using Accessibility Services this can be circumvented, allowing apps to see content and perform actions on other apps.
-Once users have granted an app accessibility permissions hackers can use a technique called ‘clickjacking’ – overlaying one application on top of another so the user’s clicks can be propagated and used without their knowledge.
+One of the most advanced forms of social engineering in recent years is the ‘clickjacking’ of device accessibility features.
+A system called sandboxing protects ordinarily data found within mobile apps.
+This system prevents one app from accessing the content of another.
+But, by using Accessibility Services, hackers can circumvent sandboxing systems, allowing apps to see content and perform actions on other apps.
+Once users have granted an app accessibility permissions, hackers can use a technique called ‘clickjacking’.
+This process involves overlaying one application on top of another to propagate user’s clicks without their knowledge.

 For example, a user downloads a legitimate looking gaming app from an app store or third party source.
-When installing the game, the user is asked to grant it permission to “draw over other apps”, a request that should not seem too suspicious as it is common to other legitimate apps such as Facebook Messenger.
-Then without the user’s knowledge or consent, as they click on the character moving around the screen in the game, clicks are passed to the device settings which enables the game’s access to the Accessibility Services.
-Once plugged into these Accessibility capabilities, the malware in the game is then able to do pretty much anything the owner of the phone can do – including perform banking functions, write or read emails, and create and read documents.
+When installing the game, the user is asked to grant it permission to “draw over other apps”, a request that does not seem too suspicious as it is common to other legitimate apps such as Facebook Messenger.
+Then, without the user’s knowledge or consent, as they click on the character moving around the screen in the game, their clicks pass to the device settings which enables the game access to the Accessibility Services.
+Once plugged into these Accessibility capabilities, the malware in the game is then able to do pretty much anything that the owner of the phone can do – including perform banking functions, write or read emails, and create and read documents.

-Earlier this year, it was discovered that several apps available in the Google Play Store appearing to be regular “call blocker” apps had been updated with malware code that once installed, used the ‘clickjacking’ technique to gain access to an estimated 10,000 users’ online banking apps.
+Earlier this year, it was discovered that several apps available in the Google Play Store appearing to be regular “call blocker” apps had been updated with malware code.
+Once installed, hackers used the ‘clickjacking’ technique to gain access to an estimated 10,000 users’ online banking apps.

 Screenshot of Accessibility Services on an Android smartphone

-Another form of social engineering involves enticing users to download and install a seemingly benign app that then sends premium SMS messages or tries to sign up users to premium subscription-services (also known as toll-fraud) without their consent.
+Another form of social engineering involves enticing users to download and install a seemingly benign app.
+The device then sends premium SMS messages or signs users up to premium subscription services without their consent.
 Often these apps will also disguise their malicious activities by hiding disclosure agreements or SMS messages from the mobile operator notifying the user of charges or confirming subscriptions.
-This means that the user could potentially have the app on their phone and be charged for a long time without ever realizing the huge bills that they are accumulating.
+Therefore, a user could potentially have the app on their phone without ever realizing the huge bills are accumulating.

 For example, at the beginning of the year it was discovered that one of the world’s most downloaded weather apps had been collecting an unusual amount of data from smartphones and attempting to subscribe users to paid services without their permission.
-Developed by Chinese company TCL Communication Technology Holdings, the app “Weather Forecast – World Weather Accurate Radar” appeared to be a legitimate weather prediction app and was downloaded more than 10 million times, ranking among the top five weather apps in over 30 countries.
-However, security researchers Upstream Systems discovered that the app had attempted to subscribe more than 100,000 users to paid virtual-reality services and would have accumulated bills of more than $1.5 million had the attempts not been blocked.
+The app “Weather Forecast – World Weather Accurate Radar” appeared to be a legitimate weather prediction app.
+Over 10 million people downloaded it, ranking it among the top five weather apps in over 30 countries.
+However, Upstream Systems discovered that the app had attempted to subscribe more than 100,000 users to paid virtual reality services.
+The app would have accumulated bills of more than $1.5 million had the attempts not been blocked.

-Adware is software designed to hide on devices to serve advertisements and is also one of the most common forms of malware pushed to mobile devices via social engineering.
-Adware generates revenue for its developers by automatically displaying online advertisements and and encouraging users to click on links to malicious or unsavory websites.
-Some adware has also been found to track user activity in order to tailor ad content and target users based on their interests and browsing habits.
+Adware’s primary function is to serve advertisements by hiding on devices.
+Cyber criminals push this popular type of malware onto mobile devices via social engineering.
+Adware generates revenue by automatically displaying online advertisements and encouraging users to click on links to malicious or unsavory websites.
+Some adware even tracks user activity to target users based on their interests and browsing habits.

 In early 2019 several ‘beauty camera apps’ were discovered on the Google Play Store that were capable of accessing remote ad configuration servers that can be used for malicious purposes.
-This allowed the apps to push full screen ads to users when they unlocked their devices, including ads with fraudulent content and pornography that redirected to phishing websites, malicious downloads, and fake competition pages if clicked.
-None of the apps acted unusually or gave any indication that they were the source of the ads and many users would not even suspect that there was anything amiss until they tried to delete the app and noticed that it had hidden its icon making it extremely difficult to uninstall.
+This allowed the apps to push full screen ads to users when they unlocked their devices.
+These included ads with fraudulent content and pornography that redirect to phishing websites or malicious downloads.
+None of the apps acted unusually or gave any indication that they were the source of the ads.
+Many users would not even suspect that there was anything amiss until they tried to delete the app.
+It was then that they noticed that the app had hidden it’s icon making it extremely difficult to uninstall.

 Malicious ‘Beauty camera’ apps on the Google Play Store

 Credential stealing is one of the most common consequences of social engineering attacks on mobile devices.
-Mobile has become our primary means for communication and therefore a valuable avenue for accessing sensitive files and data, both personal and corporate.
-Dozens of apps have been discovered masquerading as legitimate fitness, beauty, lifestyle, and gaming apps containing adware to trick users into giving up their credentials to gain access to this data.
+Mobile has become our primary means for communication and a valuable avenue for accessing sensitive files and data.
+Dozens of malware masquerade as legitimate fitness, beauty, lifestyle, and gaming apps.
+They secretly contain adware to trick users into giving up their credentials to gain access to this data.

-Just last week a gaming app named “Scary Granny ZOMBY Mod: The Horror Game 2019” with over 50,000 installs was discovered to be launching persistent full-screen ads on users’ phones and requesting they input their login credentials.
-The game is fully functional but once installed, asks permission to launch itself after the device is restarted.
-This allows it to show full-screen phishing overlays even after the user reboots their device, presenting an extremely convincing-looking login page for trustworthy brands like Google, Amazon, Facebook or Instagram, and prompting users to input their credentials.
-After successfully stealing the victim’s data, the app can then start collecting account information such as email addresses, phone numbers, verification codes, birth dates, and account cookies.
-All the while the user is unaware and continues playing the zombie horror game as usual.
+Just last week a gaming app named “Scary Granny ZOMBY Mod: The Horror Game 2019” with over 50,000 installs was discovered to be launching persistent full-screen ads on users’ phones and requesting them to input their login credentials.
+The game is fully functional, but asks users to restart their device to launch the game.
+This allows the malware to show full-screen phishing overlays even after the user reboots their device.
+The app then presents an extremely convincing-looking login page for trustworthy brands like Google or Amazon.
+The page prompts users to input their credentials.
+After successfully stealing the victim’s data, the app can then collect account information such as email addresses and verification codes.
+This is all occurring while the user is unaware and continues playing the zombie horror game as usual.